FaserF/hassio-addons/apache2/README.md

 **Note**: _The files MUST be stored in `/ssl/`, which is the default_

+### Option: `init_commands`

+This option is optional.
+If you need some special packages or commands, you can use this option to install/use them. #124 This option is only supported in the full apache2 addon.

+If you are encountering any issues, please remove this option before submitting a bug report!

 ## Authentification for your website
 Use a .htaccess file in combination with a .htpasswd file for this: <https://www.htaccessredirect.net/>